 Another way to warm up a white kitchen?
 A warm white tile like this:

 2. Break Up the White With Unexpected Color

 A friend’s modern farmhouse kitchen below was kept intentionally minimal with industrial touches, and all the steel is rather cool.
-Ebony stain on wood floors keeps things from feeling too precious, pistachio green on some base cabinetry adds age, and dark honed black granite contrasts nicely with all the white and lightness.
+Pistachio green provides a break from all the white.